 When homes are purchased, a great deal of money changes hands across the chain.
 A mortgage lender will release funds, which get sent to solicitors and then transferred to lawyers representing the vendors.
 If the funds are held up, or in the case of a long chain with a large number of transactions needing to take place before yours, you run the risk of your funds not being transferred in time.
 Calls to solicitors to find out the state of play can help, but your fate is ultimately in the lap of the gods.

 When a home is purchased, the role of the solicitors acting for various parties is paramount.
-If the solicitor representing one of the parties in the chain goes off the radar at the crucial moment, this can cause confusion and delay.
+If the solicitor representing one of the parties in the chain goes off the radar at a crucial moment, this can cause confusion and delay.
 Ultimately, the best way to mitigate against this is to be crystal clear about your expectations for completion, including the date and the time of day.